-Persistent episodes of hiccups sometimes have more serious causes (see Table: Some Causes and Features of Persistent Hiccups Some Causes and Features of Persistent Hiccups Hiccups are repeated involuntary spasms of the diaphragm, followed by quick, noisy closings of the glottis.
-The diaphragm is the muscle that separates the chest from the abdomen and that is... read more ).
+Persistent episodes of hiccups sometimes have more serious causes ( see Table: Some Causes and Features of Persistent Hiccups Some Causes and Features of Persistent Hiccups ).
 For example, the diaphragm may become irritated because of pneumonia, chest or stomach surgery, or waste products that accumulate in the blood when the kidneys malfunction (uremia).
 Rarely, hiccups develop when a brain tumor Overview of Brain Tumors A brain tumor can be a noncancerous (benign) or cancerous (malignant) growth in the brain.
-It may originate in the brain or have spread (metastasized) to the brain from another part of the body... read more or stroke Overview of Stroke A stroke occurs when an artery to the brain becomes blocked or ruptures, resulting in death of an area of brain tissue due to loss of its blood supply (cerebral infarction) and symptoms that... read more interferes with the breathing center in the brain.
+It may originate in the brain or have spread (metastasized) to the brain from another part of the body... read more or stroke Overview of Stroke A stroke occurs when an artery to the brain becomes blocked or ruptures, resulting in death of an area of brain tissue due to loss of its blood supply (cerebral infarction).
+Symptoms occur suddenly... read more interferes with the breathing center in the brain.

 When the cause is serious, hiccups tend to persist until the cause is corrected.
 Hiccups due to a brain tumor or stroke may be very hard to stop and may become exhausting.